Halal

 Actress | Writer | Singer | Transformational Coach

-Rudaba is a Pakistani-American, conservatory-trained actress, writer, and singer as well as a humanitarian and life coach based in Manhattan.
+Rudaba Zehra Nasir (she, her, hers) is a Pakistani-American, conservatory-trained actress, writer, and singer as well as a humanitarian and life coach based in Manhattan.
 Rudaba is currently producing HALALish, her first solo show as a writer and actress, which is about her journey from Pakistan to America to find love.

 Rudaba thanks her parents and all her exes, without whom this show would not have been possible ;-)